jkeen/ember-data-prismic/README.md

 # Ember Data Adapter For Prismic CMS
-This is an ember data adapter for the Prismic CMS, there are many incomplete projects like this one, but this one actually works.
+This is an ember data adapter for the V2 Prismic CMS.
+There are many incomplete projects trying to get ember to integrate easily into Prismic.
+This one actually works and is actually being used and developed

 # Usage